 After having spent one month in the country, I can definitely say that it’s not the latter!
 Albania might be relatively unknown so far, it’s only a matter of time before more & more travellers will discover this Balkan beauty!
 Curious?

-Here are the top places to visit in Albania!
+Here are the best places to visit in Albania!

 1. Tirana: the capital